Eisenhower Fellowships hosts 70th Anniversary World Forum in San Francisco

 Awards businesswoman, philanthropist Melinda French Gates prestigious Eisenhower Medal for Leadership and Service for her work on behalf of women and girls

 PHILADELPHIA, Oct.
-5, 2023 /PRNewswire-PRWeb/ -- Eisenhower Fellowships will bring hundreds of thought leaders from around the world to San Francisco next week and award its highest honor, the Dwight D. Eisenhower Medal for Leadership and Service, to Melinda French Gates for her extraordinary work as a philanthropist, businesswoman and global advocate for women and girls.
+11, 2023 /PRNewswire-PRWeb/ -- Eisenhower Fellowships will bring hundreds of thought leaders from around the world to San Francisco tomorrow and award its highest honor, the Dwight D. Eisenhower Medal for Leadership and Service, to Melinda French Gates for her extraordinary work as a philanthropist, businesswoman and global advocate for women and girls.

 The forum, Leaders Confronting Global Challenges: What Works? will feature the rich multidisciplinary expertise of EF's influential global network of leaders from business, government, civil society, technology, education, science, medicine, the arts and journalism.
 Panel discussions will explore vexing transnational issues ranging from climate change and regional peace and stability to income inequality and the promise and peril of AI and other technologies, with a focus on emerging solutions in various parts of the world that can be applied in other countries and regions.